asyakap/KarmaplusplusServicesApi.Solution/README.md

 #### Optional Query String Parameters for GET Request

-GET requests to `http://localhost:5000/api/services/` can optionally include query strings to filter or search backyards.
+GET requests to `http://localhost:7225/api/services/` can optionally include query strings to filter or search services.
 For example:

 | Parameter   | Type        |  Required    | Description |
 | ----------- | ----------- | -----------  | ----------- |